allegro/blog/_posts/2021-04-29-how-to-ruin-elasticsearch-performance.md

 author: [michal.kosmulski]
 tags: [tech, "full-text search", elasticsearch, elastic, es, performance]
 ---
-It’s easy to find resources about _improving_ Elasticsearch performance, but what if you wanted to _reduce_ it?
-Here is a collection of select tips which can help you ruin your ES performance with little effort.
-Most should also be applicable to Solr, raw Lucene, or, for that matter, to any other full-text search engine as well.
+It’s easy to find resources about _improving_ [Elasticsearch](https://www.elastic.co/elastic-stack) performance, but what if you wanted to _reduce_ it?
+Here is a collection of select tips which can help you ruin your ES performance in no time.
+Most should also be applicable to [Solr](https://solr.apache.org/), raw [Lucene](https://lucene.apache.org/), or, for that matter, to any other full-text search engine as well.

 Surprisingly, a number of people seem to have discovered these tactics already, and you may even find some of them used in your own production code.